The Poor (Australian band): History

 The Poor reunited in April 2008 to play on an Australia tour with W.A.S.P. and soon after began recording a new album, Round 1, released in October 2009 by Riot!, comprised several older songs not previously released together with newly written tracks.
 Since October 2009 the group are based on the Gold Coast.
 In January 2010 they played at the Big Day Out on the Gold Coast.
 On 15 October 2010, the band released Round 2, Brian Fischer-Giffin of Loud Mag found that for this album "[The Poor] come out swinging much more convincingly, punching out a short, sharp album of no-nonsense hard rock that doesn't over stay its welcome or try to be anything more than it is.
 The Poor has got their mojo back".

+February 2019, Guitarist Daniel Cox joined the band replacing Grynglas.

 In early 2020, just before the pandemic began, the band embarked on a tour dedicated to the 40th anniversary of AC/DC's 1980 album Back in Black.
 The band performed the whole album in running order, with five originals.
 A new song, "Payback's a Bitch", was debuted at these concerts.

 In late 2022, the Poor announced the release of their fourth album (first in thirteen years), High Price Deed, on 2 February 2023.
 The album was preceded by singles "Payback's a Bitch", "Cry Out" and "Let Me Go".
 On 12 December, the fourth single "Take the World" was released.
-The album also contains a remake of the early Poor Boys song "Love Shot", originally released on the band's debut EP Rude, Crude and Tattooed in 1992.

 Founding bassist Whitby left the band in mid-2025, leaving Skene as the only founding member still in the band.
 He was replaced by ex-Lump bassist Stewart Williams.